 SUV sales, on the other hand, are booming.
 A good defensive strategy would have been to invest in BMW, Lexus, or another car maker with strong SUV sales.
 When economic times are tough, invest in products that people will buy.
 Market corrections are a time for frugalness.
 The SUV not only accommodates the whole family but is perfect for carpooling to work or sporting events.

-Generally, though, you want to eschew cyclical industries such as the automotive sector that are sensitive to up and down cycles in the economy.
+Generally, though, you want to eschew cyclical industries such as the automotive sector that is sensitive to up and down cycles in the economy.
 These so-called cyclical industries do badly in a slow economy.

 Defensive stocks do well in good times and bad and should be part of every portfolio.
 During a bear market or recession, defensive industries do better than other industries.
 When central banks lower interest rates to encourage spending, defensive stocks continue to pay high dividends.